-Many older people find themselves in a situation where their most valuable asset is one which produces no income – their home, and in cities such as London where house prices have risen so much on the last few decades this can equate to quite a tidy sum.
+Many older people find themselves in a situation where their most valuable asset is one which produces no income – their home, and in cities such as London where house prices have risen so much on the last few decades this can equate to quite a tidy sum, in this article we discuss the advantages of taking an Equity Release.

 Although the most obvious way of raising cash on a property is to sell and downsize that isn’t always practical, or something people want to do.
 In these cases equity release schemes can prove to be a good alternative option, releasing cash to use as the home owner sees fit, without losing the property during their lifetime.